openaq/openaq-info/FAQ.md

     - Share feedback on the tools and other platform features we build with info@openaq.org.
     - Help spread the word about OpenAQ to your community, your government or other like-minded organizations that are interested in fostering air quality awareness and actions around the world.

-2. _Make a financial donation to OpenAQ_: As an open source organization at the forefront of fostering data transparency, we don’t expect anyone looking to use our data or our platform to make a financial donation.
-To help us grow, we have relied on a combination of institutional funders and valuable contributions from our community.
+2. _Make a financial donation to OpenAQ_: As an open-source organization at the forefront of fostering data transparency, we don’t extract money from our database users.
+We do rely on a combination of institutional funders and valuable contributions from our community.
 If you are a funding organization or company interested in supporting our work, please reach out to us at info@openaq.org.

-    What’s new is that we are now accepting individual donations after GivingTuesday (Tuesday, December 1, 2020).
+    We also accept individual donations.
 Learn more about how to give [here](https://secure.givelively.org/donate/openaq-inc/2021-openaq-giving-campaign).
-We believe that accepting individual financial donations will lead to greater awareness of work and impact, and give us the type of flexible, unrestricted funding that will allow us to continue to grow, to innovate and better serve the OpenAQ Community in the future, while remaining a free, open source resource for everyone.
+Individual financial donations will lead to greater awareness of work and impact, and provide the type of flexible, unrestricted funding needed for us to continue to grow, innovate and better serve the OpenAQ Community, while remaining a free, open-source resource for everyone.

 <a name="coc"/>

 **8. Do you have a Community Code of Conduct?**

 Why, yes we do!
-You can read the [OpenAQ Community Code of Conduct here](https://github.com/openaq/openaq-info/blob/master/CODE-OF-CONDUCT.md).
+Read the [OpenAQ Community Code of Conduct here](https://github.com/openaq/openaq-info/blob/master/CODE-OF-CONDUCT.md).

 ---